ysiddhanth/voice-flappy/README.md

 - **Voice Control**: Players can control the bird's movement using screams.
 - **Obstacle Generation**: Randomly generated pipes that the bird must navigate through.
 - **Scoring System**: Players earn points for each pipe they successfully pass.
-- **New Game Dynamics**: Introduced roof and floor teleportation that simplify gameplay, making it easier for players to enjoy the game.
+- **New Game Dynamics**: Introduced roof and floor teleportation that simplify gameplay, making it easier for players to enjoy the game.(makes the game beatable lol)

 ## Technologies Used